NO FEE UNLESS WE WIN

 Recognize the Impact of Traffic Violations: Safeguard Your Driving Record

 For example, did you know that a speeding ticket for going just 10 MPH over the limit can result in an average fine of about $223?
 If you go 15 MPH over the limit, it can cost approximately $255, plus court costs.
 The points associated with these violations can lead to a noticeable increase in insurance expenses.
-In fact, research indicates that can double insurance rates, with an average annual increase of $555 just for speeding violations alone.
+In fact, research indicates that speeding violations can double insurance rates, with an average annual increase of $555 just for speeding violations alone.

 Being proactive in managing your driving record is essential.
 Regularly checking your record is advisable to identify and address any issues that may arise.
 This practice ensures that you remain informed and take steps to safeguard your driving privileges and financial health.
 Remember, you’re not alone in navigating these challenges—seeking support and guidance can make a significant difference.